xana43/CodeLyoko-Legacy/README.md

 # NOTE FOR CONTRIBUTORS
    just a heads up, when I review the code every now and again I will change it somewhat to do some optimization.
-I know i'm a code performance freak so sue me.
+I know i'm a code performance nut ok.